In this article:

 - Home equity line of credit: A home equity line of credit (HELOC) is similar to a home equity loan but provides a revolving line of credit instead of a lump-sum loan with installment payments.
 HELOCs typically require interest-only payments during the initial draw period, helping you avoid a large second monthly payment.
 However, interest rates are typically variable and can increase over time, which can cause problems if you don't pay back the debt quickly.
 Also, some lenders charge a prepayment penalty if you close a HELOC early.

 - Piggyback loan: If you have enough cash on hand to make a 10% down payment on your new home, a piggyback loan—also called an 80-10-10 loan—can help you get to an 80% loan-to-value ratio and avoid private mortgage insurance.
 With this loan, you get a first mortgage for 80% of the sales price of the home and a second loan for 10% of the sales price, leaving the final 10% coming from your cash reserves.

 - Sell your home with a contingency: Just as buyers can make an offer with a contingency, sellers can do something similar.
 For example, you can make the sale of your existing home contingent on you finding a new home, or you can request to rent back the home for a set period, giving you more time to find and close on a new home.
 Both contingency options can potentially help the transition process go more smoothly.
 But if it's a buyer's market, you may have a hard time convincing anyone to agree to them.

 Take Your Time to Make a Decision

-Whether you opt for a bridge loan or one of the suggested alternatives, it's important to take your time before pulling the trigger on any of them.
-Check your credit score to see where you stand and what you can reasonably qualify for, then run the numbers on each for your specific situation to determine which one is the best option for you.
+Even if your situation demands a quick transition, avoid the urge to make a decision without carefully considering all of your options.
+Check your credit score to see where you stand and what you can reasonably qualify for, then run the numbers on each potential path for your specific situation to determine which one is the best option for you.